AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Configure security settings/ModifyWhiteIps.md

 # ModifyWhiteIps

-Updates the whitelist for a specified instance.
+Call ModifyWhiteIps to update the access whitelist of the specified instance.

 ## Debugging